Try 30 days of free premium.

 I read the comments and it seems people agree with you (as I do) - they don't think that Lord L. would have ever come to justice regarding Ms. Rivett's murder as the aristocratic clan would have closed ranks and money and power would have gotten him off - not necessarily his money, as he had none at the time, but his friends among the Aristo ranks.

-BritMystery wrote 7 days ago: 1
+BritMystery wrote a year ago: 1

 Spoilers....
 Opening episode of S2, DI Ray.